n33caps/computing/teachers-day/Teacher.md

 **Section 3: _Subsequent lessons with teacher_**

-(how she has great confidence in us that we would do well, and how she engaged the class a lot and told stories and opinions which are interesting)

-**Section 4: _Conversations with teacher_**
+(how she has great confidence in us that we would do well, and how she engaged the class a lot and told stories and opinions which are interesting) hii maybe u can write abt how shes strict sometimes too :D but its for our own good (inserts thumbs up emoji) **Section 4: _Conversations with teacher_**

 (talking to her was like talking to a friend)